bcgov/platform-developer-docs/src/docs/database-and-api-management/opensource-database-technologies.md

 ## Redis

 [Redis](https://redis.io/) technically isn't a database at all.
-It's an in-memory datastore.
+It's an in-memory datastore that stores data in key-value pairs.

+You can think of Redis data as being stored in data structures similar to those commonly found in many programming languages, like dictionaries.

 Because it keeps the data in-memory, it is very fast but requires a lot of memory to run.
 It's best used for very small datasets that need to be accessed very quickly.
 Despite being an in-memory datastore, it's still able to store its data on-disk, which means you can use persistent volume claims (PVCs) on OpenShift to ensure that the data will persist after the pod restarts.
 It also has fewer of the strict limitations placed on most databases.

-The Platform Team does not provide a supported image for Redis.
+A useful Redis image is included in the `openshift` namespace by default.
+This image is provided by RedHat and is not supported by the Platform Team.